arctern-io/arctern/doc/set-up-a-local-channel-for-installing-arctern.md

 # Installation with local Conda channel

-This topic introduces how to use Conda to install Arctern offline.
+This document introduces how to install Arctern with local built Conda channel.
 This avoids installation failures caused by network issues.

 ## TOC